ruoyongxu/gpuLik/Readme.md

 # gpuLik

-Software for creating profile likelihoods and likelihood-based confidence intervals for parameters in Gaussian spatial models with Mat\'ern family of correlation functions, including anisotropic models.
+Software for creating profile likelihoods and likelihood-based confidence intervals for parameters in Gaussian spatial models with Mat\'ern family of correlation functions, including anisotropic models, taking advantage of GPU parallel accerlation in computation.

 ## Authors